apache/spark/docs/running-on-mesos.md

 conf.set("spark.mesos.constraints", "os:centos7;us-east-1:false")
 {% endhighlight %}

 For example, Let's say `spark.mesos.constraints` is set to `os:centos7;us-east-1:false`, then the resource offers will be checked to see if they meet both these constraints and only then will be accepted to start new executors.

+To constrain where driver tasks are run, use `spark.mesos.driver.constraints`

 # Mesos Docker Support